PurplePoet25/Screen-Recorder/README.md

 # Screen Recorder

 This Python script records your screen and saves it as a video file.
-It uses the OpenCV library for video writing and pyautogui for taking screenshots.
+It uses the OpenCV library for video writing and PyAutoGUI for taking screenshots.
 The script also provides a live preview of the recording.

 ## Requirements